By Miguel Paz

 Today the family remains linked to the alpaca industry in all its stages from raising alpacas to processing and marketing the alpaca yarn.

 Some of my grandfather's competitors integrated their businesses with yarn manufacturing operations.
 Nowadays, these factories are the largest producers of Alpaca fiber in the world.
-The three largest producers of alpaca yarn in Peru are suppliers of Misti International.

 The second and third generation descendants of my grandfather's contemporaries have assumed strong leadership roles in their companies.
 With great energy and creativity, the descendants of my grandfather's great generation of pioneers are transforming their companies into world-class organizations.

 We located our fiber operations and Fair Trade Dye Studio in Arequipa, where these businesses are also located, making it the World center of Alpaca Fiber.
 Arequipa is also the city where I was born and raised.
 Similar to the close friendship relationships that my grandfather had with his counterparts, I have strong friendship ties with today's owners and leaders of the most important alpaca manufacturers in Peru.

 We are united not only with our legacy and tradition that comes from 3 generations started by our grandparents, but by a friendship forged in our childhood and our shared passion and pride of being Peruvian and Arequipenos.
 We are conscious that Peru has been privileged with this magnificent creature that is the alpaca.
 The fiber of alpaca is the pride of Peru, the gold of the Andes.
 We are also conscious that we inherit the fiber arts and weaving traditions of ancient Peruvians, and are dedicated to bringing the finest alpaca yarn to the world markets.